Guidance for recording

 - For your Technical/Artistic Merit video, please can you include a quick still image (or still video image!) showing the size of your robot against a useful scale, such as a ruler or an A4 piece of paper.
 This is just to prove it complies with the General Rules relating to size.

-- DIY Obstacle Course – if you would like to give a broad overview of your course before you make your run, to highlight features that might be zoomed past at speed, please feel free to add that to the beginning of your video.
+- Farmyard Tours – if you would like to give a broad overview of your course before you make your run, to highlight features that might be zoomed past at speed, please feel free to add that to the beginning of your video.
 The design of the course is an important aspect of the challenge, in addition to the skill of your manual/autonomous driving during the run of the course.

 Submitting your videos